-Election 2020: National puts campaign on hold and is urging the Govt to go to Covid-19 alert level four
+Covid 19 coronavirus: National puts campaign on hold, supports Labour Govt

-The National Party has put its campaign on hold and is urging the Government to move from level two to level four on the Covid-19 alert system.
+The National Party has put its campaign on hold and has offered the Prime Minister its full support in the fight against coronavirus.

 National Leader Simon Bridges said this afternoon that he has asked all National MPs to suspend all forms of campaigning.